Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Methodology

 Once each 2.5D independent partition is face-triangulated into a polyhedron, we further triangulate each polyhedron into tetrahedra.
 We propose a \textit{node elimination} algorithm that removes nodes one by one as well as edges incident on it as tetrahedra until all nodes are removed.
 In searching for the sequence of nodes to be removed, there are multiple decisions to make, and we need to trace back to previous steps if we meet with nontriangulable remaining polyhedron.
 Thus, we formulate the node elimination algorithm into a decision-tree paradigm.

 \textbf{Two-tiered decision tree for volume triangulation}.
-The decision tree makes two types of decisions alternately.
-In levels with odd numbers (odd levels), the tree makes a decision on which node to be eliminated (so-called \textit{pivot node}); in levels with even numbers (even levels), the tree chooses one way to triangulate the polyhedron formed by pivot node and edges incident on the node (so-called \textit{isolated polyhedron}).
+The decision tree makes two types of decisions alternately in levels with odd and even numbers (odd and even levels).
+In odd levels, the tree makes a decision on which node to eliminate (so-called \textit{pivot node}); in even levels, the tree chooses one way to triangulate the polyhedron formed by pivot node and edges incident on the node (so-called \textit{isolated polyhedron}).
 Every tree node contains information about separated tetrahedra, remaining polyhedron, pivot node, and unvisited children of the tree node.

 \textbf{Odd levels: decision on choosing a pivot node}.
 The pivot node can be any node in the polyhedron, and one can introduce any heuristic to choose pivot node.
 Here, we prioritize all mesh nodes with minimum degree in the current remaining polyhedron as pivot nodes and create a tree node for every pivot node as child for current tree node.
 One advantage of this heuristic is that nodes with minimum degree are incident to fewer edges and thus incur simpler isolated polyhedra.
 See~\Cref{alg:pivot_choose} for pseudo-code of this step.